Date: May 12, 1993

 F. Any supporting material.
 Supporting material is that which management based its notice of proposed action and relied on to support the reasons in the notice.
 It may include statements of witnesses, affidavits, documents, and investigative reports or extracts from them.

 For additional information about this policy, contact your servicing Human Capital office.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.